mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -P4,P3,P2 as P1.
 Send Player 1 input data to Player2,3,4 so you can use the 2-4 players at the same time.
 Funny :).
 It makes some weird problems with some roms like D&D.

+-Save-Load Combo: Enable it to press START+R1 to load a game and START+R2 to save a game.

 -Tilt sensor.
 Enable to use tilt sensor.

 -Tilt sensor dead zone.
 Select the deadzone amount on tilt sensor.